How ADAS Features Impact Insurance Premiums in 2026

 We are seeing an increase in "total loss" declarations for relatively minor accidents.
 Because the cost of replacing a front-end sensor array and performing the subsequent software "handshakes" exceeds 60-70% of the vehicle’s depreciated value, insurers are totaling cars that, ten years ago, would have been easily fixable.
 This trend pushes comprehensive coverage rates upward across the board.

-Strategic Solutions for Lowering Premiums in 2026
+Solutions for 2026

 To combat rising costs, you must be proactive.
 Insurance in 2026 is no longer "set it and forget it."